 When you use your card

-When you use your Empire Plan Benefit Card at a Network Pharmacy or a Mail Service Pharmacy or the Designated Specialty Pharmacy and the Pharmacist enters the information into the computer, the computer system will review your recent Empire Plan Prescription Drug Program medication history.
+When you use your Empire Plan Benefit Card at a Network Pharmacy or a Mail Service Pharmacy or Designated Specialty Pharmacy and the Pharmacist enters the information into the computer, the computer system will review your recent Empire Plan Prescription Drug Program medication history.
 If a possible problem is found, a warning message will be flashed to your Pharmacist.

 The Pharmacist may talk with you and your Doctor.
 Once any issues are resolved, the appropriate medication can be dispensed.

 In addition, a "behind the scenes" safety review is conducted to identify any potential drug therapy related problems.
-If a potential problem is detected, the information is reviewed by a clinical Pharmacist who notifies your Doctor of the possible risks.
+If a potential problem is detected, the information is reviewed by a clinical Pharmacist, who notifies your Doctor of the possible risks.
 If two prescribing Doctors are involved, both will be notified of the potential problem.

-If, as the result of DUR, it is determined that a member may be using prescription medications in a harmful or abusive manner or with harmful frequency, the Plan reserves the right to limit an enrollee to the use of a single network pharmacy plus the Mail Service Pharmacy or the Designated Specialty Pharmacy.
+If, as a result of DUR, it is determined that a member may be using prescription medications in a harmful or abusive manner or with harmful frequency, the Plan reserves the right to limit an enrollee to the use of a single network pharmacy plus the Mail Service Pharmacy or Designated Specialty Pharmacy.